Slam256/stack-lite/README.md

 # Stack-lite

-This is a stack-lie.
+This is a stack-lite.
 If the name doesn't give it away.
 It is a stackoverflow very simple clone.

 ## Quick set up